ydayagi/serverless-workflow-examples/assessment/README.md

 - **Assessment**
   - perform the desired check or evaluation against the user's input(s)
   - return suitable infrastructure workflow options
-- **PreCheck**
+- **Precheck**
   - validate whether the workflows in the returned assessment options exist
   - if there are non-existed workflows in the options, then remove them from the options and output the remaining valid ones
 - **End**

-**Note:** The workflow options must be an object with six fields: _currentVersion, upgradeOptions, migrateOptions, newOptions, continuationOptions, otherOptions_.
+**Note:** the workflow options must be an object with six fields: _currentVersion, upgradeOptions, migrateOptions, newOptions, continuationOptions, otherOptions_.
+See `workflow-option-output-schema.json` file definied the data output schema of an assessment workflow in each example.